Equations defining probability tree models: Toric staged tree models

 \begin{corollary} If in a staged tree all vertices which are in the same stage are also in the same position then the corresponding staged tree model is toric. \end{corollary}

 In the language of \citet{Collazo.etal.2018}, \emph{simple} chain event graphs are toric.

 Intuitively, coloured probability trees for which all stages are also positions have many symmetries.
-For example, the tree $\T_{2}$ from \cref{fig:radicaltree} satisfies condition~\cref{eq:star} for all staged vertices whereas the tree $\T_{3}$ in the same figure does not.
+For example, the tree $\T_{1}$ from \cref{fig:radicaltree} satisfies condition~\cref{eq:star} for all staged vertices whereas the tree $\T_{3}$ in the same figure does not.
 Indeed, the kernel of the monomial parametrisation belonging to $\T_3$ is empty.
-This straightforward visual property of staged trees and the fact that the polynomials $t(\cdot)$ can be easily read from a staged tree \emph{without any} knowledge about either the underlying statistical model or the algebraic characterisation, is precisely what makes our models so appealing and \cref{thm:toric} so powerful.
+To decide wether $\T_1$ is toric we can simply check that the colored subtree rooted at $v_1$ is the same as the colored subtree rooted at $v_2$.
+This example illustrates how staged trees provide a new combinatorial framework in which to study defining equations of Bayesian networks.
+More precisely, although condition \cref{eq:star} is algebraic in nature it can also be checked combinatorially in terms of the colourings of the vertices of the staged tree.

-We illustrate in the next example that the result in Corollary~\ref{cor:simple} is sufficient but not necessary: even if none of the vertices $v_i,v_j$ from condition~\cref{eq:star} are in the same position it could still be the case that $t(v_{i})t(w_{j})=t(w_{i})t(v_{j})$.
+We illustrate in the next example that the result in \cref{cor:simple} is sufficient but not necessary: even if none of the vertices $v_i,v_j$ from condition~\cref{eq:star} are in the same position it could still be the case that $t(v_{i})t(w_{j})=t(w_{i})t(v_{j})$.

 \begin{example}